If we remove fines won’t that mean no one will return their books?

 Does it cost more to collect fines than the revenue that comes in?
 How much staff time is saved if fines are removed?

-Edmonton Public Library (CA): states going fine free enhances staff efficiency, enabling resources to focus on more qualitative customer interactions and reduce transactional cash handling duties.
-It also ensures a safer working environment by significantly reducing cash handling during the current health crisis.
+Edmonton Public Library (Canada): reported going fine free enhanced staff efficiency, enabling resources to focus on more qualitative customer interactions and reduced transactional cash handling duties ensuring a safer working environment.

 Do Libraries ever collect all the fines issued?